ConceptJunkie/rpn/readme.txt

 (and as of version 5.20.0 isn't finished as a standalone program).

 The data files are stored in the same location as rpn.py in a subdirectory called rpndata/.
+In the Windows installer version, they are stored in the same directory as the EXE.

-Until I fix this, if you really want to generate prime numbers, go back to version 4 and check out the '_make*' commands.
+Until I fix makeRPNPrimes.py, if you really want to generate prime numbers, go back to version 4 and check out the '_make*' commands.

 rpn also provides a simple interface for querying The On-Line Encyclopedia of Integer Sequences (http://oeis.org).